KatyRosli/KatyRosli/README.md

 <ul>
   <li> 👀 Interested in programming and designing. </li>
 <li> 👩‍💻 Frontend Developer, UI Developer. </li>
-<li>💞️ I’m looking to collaborate on any web development projects, I'm a curious human being and I love learning new things.</li>
+<li> 💞️ I’m looking to collaborate on any web development projects, I'm a curious human being and I love learning new things.</li>
 <li> 🇸🇪 Stockholm, Sweden. </li>
+<li> 📫 How to reach me: katyrosli@gmail.com </li>
 </ul>